BomberFish/kdoom/README.md

 ## Getting a toolchain

 Amazon changed the architecture the OS uses in a recent software update.
 You will need a compatible toolchain to build the binaries.
+Just unzip the desired tc and copy everything inside the x-tools folder to /usr (on Linux; macOS is different)

 ### ARM soft float (FW <= 5.16.2.1.1)